Preheat your smoker to 200°F.

 Make sure the meatballs are cooked all the way through at a temperature of at least 160°F. Season the mixture to taste.
 Note - you can add a pinch or two of sugar if you prefer a sweeter sauce than a sour one.

-Plate the noodles in a pasta dish, and cover with the stroganoff.
+Plate the noodles in a pasta dish, cover with the stroganoff and garnish with chopped dill.